farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Since your character is one of the story's protagonists, they need to be linked to the different forces in the world.
 They weren't born yesterday (or were they?), so they have probably made friends or foes with different people or organizations.

-To establish those links, we define `Ties`.
+To establish those links, we define `ties`.

 A tie links your character to another player's character, an organization, etc.